MrCrowNFT/The-Geek-Shop/README.md

 ## TO-DO

-- Modulize further.
+- Authorization: DONE.
+Need to add them to admin routed
-- Authentication for admin routes
+- Create new admin route and functions
 - Should i put the connectDB outside(before) the app.listen()
 - Checkout and serch endpoints
+- Testing backend